poponealex/APSecurity/README.md

 # APSecurity
-Home security system running on a Raspberry Pi.
+Motion detection program triggering alerts.
+Built to run on a Raspberry Pi.

 ## Introduction
-AP Security is a ready to go security system.
-It's aimed at simple utilisations such as monitoring one room.
+AP Security is a ready to go "security system" aimed for trivial usages such as monitoring one room.

 ### Prerequisites
+- Python 3.6+
 - Raspberry Pi running RPi OS
 - Infrared Motion Sensor
-    - Jumper cables to wire the sensor to the RPi.
-- Python 3
-- Infrared Motion Sensor
-- Internet Connectivity
 - Email address
     - It is highly recommended that you use a secondary email address as the sender's email.
     - It has to support SMTP and SSL.